 Do we really have to migrate to .NET 5?

 Yes, because Microsoft is deprecating Framework starting in November 2020.
 Framework will continue to function as long as the operating system it’s on is supported.
 (For example, if you have a 2019 server OS that supports Framework, Framework will continue to work until Microsoft stops supporting your 2019 server.)
 You cannot count on that next version of your OS will allow you to install Framework (or whatever older version of .NET you want to install).
 Or if you can do it, it might require some serious acrobatics to get it to work at all.

 However, the migration from .NET Core to .NET 5 will likely present fewer problems, because .NET 5 is a continuation of .NET Core (the “.NET Core v.Next ,” as Microsoft describes it).
-That said, Microsoft will end long-term support for the most recent release of Core (3.1.7) around December 2022, so you should still begin planning your migration.
+That said, Microsoft will end long-term support for the most recent release of Core (3.1.7) around December 2022 and has just announced that .NET Core 2.1 will reach EOS on 21 August 2021, so you should still begin at least planning your migration.